COMP579TA/COMP579-Project-Template/README.md

 conda env create environment.yml -n my-venv conda activate my-venv
 ```
+## Training the agent
+The agent can be trained by running `python3 train_agent.py --group GROUP_MJ1`

 ## Domain 1: Mujoco
 MuJoCo is a general purpose physics engine that aims to facilitate research and development in robotics.
 It stands for Multi-Joint dynamics with contact.
 Mujoco has different environments from which we use (Hopper)[https://gym.openai.com/envs/Hopper-v2/].